The Markov-Chain Polytope with Applications: Proof of Lemma and Lemma

 We have shown that for any $T'_k,$ there exists a $T_k$ satisfying (a)-(d) and (\ref{eq:repX}).

 Now assume that conditions (a)-(d) are satisfied in $T'_k,$ but condition (e) is not.
 From (a), $v$ is not the root of $T_k$ so $u,$ the parent of $v,$ exists.
-Let $w$ be the unique ($1$-child) of $v.$ From (c) and (d) $w$ can not be a \slave-$1$ or \slave-$0$ node so $w$ must be either a master node or a complete node.
+From (c), $u$ is not an \slave-$1$ node and from the definition of master nodes, $u$ is not a master node.
+Thus $u$ is either a complete node or an \slave-$0$ node.
+Let $w$ be the unique ($1$-child) of $v.$ From (c), $w$ cannot be an intermediate-$1$ node; from (d), $w$ cannot be an intermediate-$0$ node.
+So $w$ is either a complete or master node.

 Now create $T_k$ from $T'_k$ by taking the pointer from $u$ that was pointing to $v$ and pointing it to $w$ instead, i.e., again removing $v$ from $T'_k.$